 Book Chapters or Cases

-Sims, J., Cunliff, E., Sims, A., Robertson, K. (in press).
+Sims, J., Cunliff, E., Sims, A., Robertson, K. (2018).
 Probing leadership from racio-ethnic perspectives in higher education: An emergent model of accelerating leader identity.
 In Jean Lau Chin, Joseph E. Trimble, and Joseph E. Garcia (Eds.), Global and culturally diverse leaders and leadership.
 [Chapter].

 Sims, J., Shuff, J., Neese, S., Lai, H.-L., Lim, O. F., Neese, A. (2016).
 Diverse student scholars: How a faculty member's undergraduate research program can advance workforce diversity learning.
 In Chaunda Scott and Jeanetta D. Sims (Eds.), Expanding workforce diversity programs, curriculum, and degrees in higher education (pp. 62-73).
 Hershey, PA: IGI Global.
 [Chapter].